MUMT 203 Introduction to Digital Audio

 Course Webpage

 Concepts, algorithms, data structures, and programming techniques for the development of music and audio software, ranging from musical instrument design to interactive music performance systems.
-Student projects will involve the development of various music and audio software applications in Max/MSP and C++.
+Student projects will involve the development of various music and audio software applications in Pd or using an Arduino.

 Prerequisites: Previous digital audio and object-oriented programming experience.